SplittyDev/spotify-rs/README.md

 Easy to use Spotify Local API abstraction library.

+NEW in version 0.7.0: Automatically fixes broken or incomplete track URIs.

 ## What can I do with it
 Spotify-rs provides an easy-to-use abstraction over the Spotify Local API.
 It is made for communicating with the local Spotify client in a straightforward way.